-This page provides a reference for file sharing and copyright policies and resources at Iowa State University, including the Digital Millenium Copyright Act (DMCA) and your rights and responsibilities.
+This page provides a reference for file sharing and copyright policies and resources at Iowa State University, including the Digital Millennium Copyright Act (DMCA) and your rights and responsibilities.

 File Sharing & Copyright

-ISU Policies on the Digital Millenium Copyright Act (DMCA)
+Iowa State Policies on the Digital Millennium Copyright Act (DMCA)

 Legal Alternatives for Downloading Digital Content

 Educause lists legal downloading and streaming sites.
 Some are free, while others offer a free trial period, a modest subscription rate, or a charge per song, CD, or movie.
 Examples include Apple iTunes, Amazon MP3, Hulu, Netflix, and media outlets (like NBC or Fox).

 The Risks of File Sharing and Peer-to-Peer (P2P) Networks

 Illegal use of copyrighted files and information can result in disciplinary action and loss of access to the campus network, and civil or criminal liability for violation of copyright law, including expensive court costs and fines.
 File sharing and P2P may open your computer to serious security risks, because downloaded files can contain spyware, Trojans, and viruses that can spread to other computers at Iowa State and open your information to identity theft via password and information recording.